Iron Hill Science Center

 Upcoming Classes

 Homeschool classes meet on certain week days each month.
+Each month is a different topic.
+Each class during that month is the same program for the entire month.
 Please check dates and times on the registration page for each month.
-Admission is $3 per person.
+Admission is $3 per student.
 Registration is required for these classes.

-Classes are designed to serve small homeschool co-op groups, individual homeschool families, or private schools with small classes (this can accommodate up to 10 people).
+Classes are designed to serve small homeschool co-op groups, individual homeschool families that want a particular program, or private schools with small classes (this can accommodate up to 10 people).
 These classes can be booked Tuesday through Friday.

 To book a program, please email Maureen Zieber at director@ironhillsciencecenter.org or by calling 302-368-5703.